Kenny Howard: Von Dutch Originals, LLC

 After his death, his daughters created a clothing line because Dutch left all his prized possessions to the Bruckers.
-His daughters only sold the clothing rights "Von Dutch" name to Michael Cassel and Robert Vaughn.
-In 2009 Tonny Sorensen, then CEO of Von Dutch, sold the company to Groupe Royer, a French footwear company.
+His daughters sold the clothing rights "Von Dutch" name to Michael Cassel and Robert Vaughn.
+In 2009, the then-CEO of Von Dutch, Tonny Sorensen, sold the company to Groupe Royer, a French footwear company.

 Racism and anti-sociality

-In January 2004, an OC Weekly article alleged Howard's violent and racist tendencies.
+In January 2004, an OC Weekly article alleged that Howard evinced violent and racist tendencies.
 Robert Williams, a friend and fellow artist, said Howard was "...quite a racist; didn't like anybody.
 Howard was accused of having all the trappings of being a neo-Nazi.
 Another accusation suggested he could not tolerate black people."
 The article alleges that a letter written shortly before Howard's death in 1992, when he was in the hospital, closed with “Bye, Heil Hitler.”
 After the publication of the article, a number of retailers removed Von Dutch from their inventory despite its profitability.

 In May 2004, Los Angeles Magazine profiled Howard similarly, describing his alcoholism and anti-social behaviour.
 Von Dutch clothing founder Ed Boswell described Howard as "...as an avid military enthusiast enamored of German Military esthetics.
 But he was not a white power guy.
 He hated everybody too much to be one of those.
 He was a provocateur."

+In the 2021 documentary “The curse of Von Dutch: A brand to die for” (a three episode mini-series that aired on streaming service Hulu) Ed Boswell admits that he was responsible and now ashamed of “letting the cat out of the bag” about Howard's alleged Nazi beliefs, in order to bring down the clothing brand that allegedly owed him money (“1%”).